Suhan891/Git-demo/README.md

 # Git-demo
-This is a demo for Git and Github class
+This is a demo for Git and Github